 Before the development of the WWA Pro Card, professional qualifying guidelines were vague, at best; it was up to the individual rider to choose “pro” or “amateur” status in any competition.
 While this was clearly a benefit to the Amateur to compete in a Pro event, it also allowed riders with less advanced skills to compete against the world elite in the same contest, diluting the talent pool; there simply was no clear distinction.
 The WWA Pro Card, renewed annually based on WWA World Rankings, legitimizes elite-level riders that are truly professional and encourages them — regardless of wakeboard (boat) or wake park (Cable) – to set a higher standard of riding at professional contests.

-After competing at a qualifier and earning your WWA Pro Card, you will then appear on the WWA Wakeboard World Rankings and/or the WWA Wake Park World Rankings.
-Throughout the season, as you compete at WWA Pro events your ranking will then adjust up or down based on your results at each event.
+Throughout the season, as you compete at WWA Pro events you will be added to the rankings will then adjust up or down based on your results at each event.
 At the end of each year the Top 15 on the World Rankings will retain their WWA Pro Card for the following season.
 If you finish outside of the Top 15 then you will need to earn your WWA Pro Card at Pro Card Qualifying events the following season.

 If you do not qualify at a WWA Pro Card qualifying event you can try again to earn your card at the next qualifying event.
 Each rider is not limited to the amount of attempts it may take to earn your WWA Pro Card.